 Graduate training schemes vary widely from employer to employer, but all should provide you with the skills, knowledge and training you need to become a successful manager.

-Training usually consists of on-the-job training (where perhaps you will be coached and overseen by your manager, as well as potentially a mentor) and more formal, classroom-based training sessions.
+Training usually consists of on-the-job training (where you will be coached and overseen by your manager, as well as potentially a mentor) and more formal, classroom-based training sessions.
 The formal, classroom-based training could be related to your particular management function (for example, ensuring operations remain compliant with legislation and policy) or it could be focused on your soft skills (such as time management tips or on handling conflict).

 Most employers will pair you up with a ‘buddy’, who is typically a year or so ahead on the scheme, and also offer you a senior-level professional as a mentor.
 Sometimes you’re paired with a mentor by HR, but sometimes you are expected to approach professionals yourself.

 How does this work in practice?
 McDonald’s uses an intensive in-store 20-week training course where trainees learn about commercial skills in areas such as finance, HR and leadership, while also being paired with a buddy to learn day-to-day operations.
 Lidl takes all of its graduates away for a series of two-day workshops two or three times a year; on the first day they focus on a business competency and the second day they spend networking.
 GSK and L’Oréal follow the 70:20:10 ratio of learning and development, where 70% comes from learning on the job, 20% from formal training and 10% from mentoring.

 Some management training schemes will support you through a formal qualification, whether an academic postgraduate degree or a professional qualification through an industry body.
-For example, McDonald’s offers promising trainees the opportunity to work towards a foundation degree in business operations, while the NHS management graduate schemes lead to a postgraduate certificate in healthcare leadership, as well as specific qualifications depending on the specialism chosen, such as a Chartered Institute of Public Financial Accounting professional qualification for graduates on the finance management training scheme.
+For example, McDonald’s offers promising trainees the opportunity to work towards a foundation degree in business operations, while the NHS management graduate schemes lead to a postgraduate certificate in healthcare leadership, as well as specific qualifications depending on the specialism chosen.

 Other training schemes will end in a management-focused professional qualification; two of the most popular ones are from the Institute of Leadership and Management (ILM) and the Association for Project Management (APM).